 Go for a stroll along the extensive trails and paths in the Ridges Nature Trails in Baliey’s Harbor.
 Don’t miss the range light keeping watch over Lake Michigan from the boardwalk.

-#23.
-Grab a frozen Custard at Not Licked Yet…
+23. Grab a Frozen Custard at Not Licked Yet…

-Order a big dish of custard to keep your energy levels high while exploring Door County.
-When in Wisconsin you need to have the local favorite, frozen custard.
+Order a big dish of custard to keep your energy levels high while exploring.
+When in Wisconsin, you need to have the local favorite, frozen custard.

-#24.
-Stop for Some Cheese Curds at Renard’s Cheese Shop
+24. Stop for Some Cheese Curds at Renard’s Cheese Shop

-A trip in Wisconsin wouldn’t be complete without a stop for cheese!
-The place to get it in Door County is Renard’s right off of hwy 57 near Sturgeon Bay.
+A trip to Wisconsin wouldn’t be complete without a stop for cheese!
+The place to get it is Renard’s right off Hwy 57 near Sturgeon Bay.

 25. Go to Anderson’s Dock for Sunset

 One of the best ways to end a day in Door County is to head down to Anderson’s dock.
 This old warehouse, now covered in colorful graffiti, makes the perfect addition to your sunset photos.

 Don’t Forget to in me for later!

-What are your favorite things to do in Door County, did we miss some of your favorites?
+What are your favorite things to do in Door County?
+Did we miss some of your favorites?
 Please comment with anything you think we should add to our list!

-Our trip was in partnership with Door County Tourism but all opinions are our own.
-We are so glad we finally got to visit Door County, we’re lucky to have this great spot just 2.5 hours from home.
+Our trip was in partnership with Door County Tourism, but all opinions are our own.
+We are so glad we finally got to visit Door County.
+We’re lucky to have this great spot just 2.5 hours from home.